kristjanvalur/py-asynkit/README.md

 `task.cancel()` but different:

 - The caller specifies the exception instance to be raised on the task.
-- The target task made to run immediately, precluding interference with other operations.
+- The target task is made to run *immediately*, precluding interference with other operations.
 - The exception does not propagate into awaited objects.
-In particular, if the task is _awaiting_ another task, the wait is interrupted, but that other task is not otherwise affected.
+In particular, if the target task is _awaiting_ another task, the wait is interrupted, but that other task is not otherwise affected.